tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 Since that's not really applicable on auto_explain, because it's just logging outputs and there is nothing to migrate or handle between versions, it's just cleaner to not have a control file.
 Upgrading auto_explain only involves replacing the library, then loading it again.

+Another reason LOAD could be applicable is for debugging functionality.
+It can be nice to `LOAD` on-demand for a single troubleshooting session, which wouldn't be possible if the library is loaded at all times.

 :::info
 Upgrade logic is not applicable for extensions that do not require `CREATE EXTENSION`.
 These cases just involve re-loading a new version of the library.
 :::